exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-sim.md

 title: "Theory Simulator: How to Read Results"
 description: "Our guide for running the theory simulator and understanding the results."
 author: "LE★Baldy, Snaeky, and Gaunter"
-contributors: "Antharion for the simulator itself"
+contributors: "Antharion for the original simulator, Xelorac for the dedicated continuation, XLII for the current simulator, and the many others whom have developed strategies."
 draft: true
 order: 7
 ---

+**This section will be updated to accomidate the new simulator and its features.**

 ### Before you start